 Answer: Yes.
 The PAO staff is well managed.
-The PAO managers are relied upon not only for their technical and professional expertise, but also for their leadership abilities to coach and mentor their staff, as well as the even handed administration of progressive disciplinary procedures.
-The office follows progressive discipline procedures when working with staff that includes well documented actions, counselling and expectations.
+The PAO managers are relied upon not only for their technical and professional expertise, but also for their leadership abilities to coach and mentor their staff.
+Per Deputy Handbook policy number 220 titled "Management Rights:"